Deployment Using QCOW2

 The example above assumes that the system will be able obtain an IP address via DHCP on the first network interface, which provides connectivity to the Conductor.
 If this is not the case, additional configuration can be provided to cloud-init to assist in provisioning network interfaces.
 However, these details are beyond the scope of this document.
 Please consult the official cloud-init documentation and the documentation for your particular hypervisor for further guidance.

-Using NoCloud to provide cloud-init meta-data and user-data
+Using NoCloud to provide cloud-init meta-data, user-data, and network-config

 Even when using a hypervisor that does not directly provide a cloud-init metadata service, it is possible to use NoCloud to seed the required data to cloud-init.
-To do this, in addition to preparing the user-data as shown in the previous section, minimal meta-data must be provided.
-An example is shown below.
+On first boot, if the cloud-init process finds an attached disk with the volume label cidata, it looks on this disk for configuration data that is typically provided by a hypervisor's metadata service.

 instance-id: ssr1